 Algorithm Test DRBG The continuous random number test is only used in FIPS mode.
-The RNG generates random numbers per block size depending on the underlying DRBG type (CTR; HMAC or Hash); the 1 st block generated per context is

-Algorithm Test saved in the context and another block is generated to be returned to the caller.
+The RNG generates random numbers per block size depending on the underlying DRBG type (CTR; HMAC or Hash); the $1^{\rm st}$ block generated per context is saved in the context and another block is generated to be returned to the caller.
 Each block is compared against the saved block and then stored in the context.
 If a duplicated block is detected, an error is signaled and the library is put into the "Fatal-Error" state. (random/drbg.c:cdrbg_fips_continuous_test) RSA The test creates a random number of the size of p-64 bits and encrypts this value with the public key.
 Then the test checks that the encrypted value does not match the plaintext value.
 The test decrypts the ciphertext value and checks that it matches the original plaintext.
 The test will then generate another random plaintext, sign it, modify the signature by incrementing its value by 1, and verify that the signature verification fails. (cipher/rsa.c:test_keys()) DSA The test uses a random number of the size of the q parameter to create a signature and then checks that the signature verification is successfull.
-As a second signing test, the data is modified by incrementing its value and then is verified against the signature with the expected result that the verification fails. (cipher/dsa.c:test_keys()) ECDSA The test uses a random number of the size of the q parameter to create a signature and then checks that the signature verification is successful (cipher/ecc.c:test_keys())
+As a second signing test, the data is modified by incrementing its value and then is verified against the signature with the expected result that the verification fails. (cipher/dsa.c:test_keys())

-Table 9: Conditional Tests
+Table 10: Conditional Tests